Dropbox

 CM

-I think one thing that might be unique about Dropbox relative to other companies is that we're really in a period of transformation.
-Some companies hit product-market fit, they're a startup, and they're in a moment of scaling.
-They're trying to scale the business to more geographies, more customers, that kind of thing.
+One thing that is unique about Dropbox relative to other companies is that we're in a period of transformation.
+Some companies hit product-market fit, they're a startup, and are in a moment of scaling to more geographies and more customers.
 We've already done that as a company in our first big act.

-I think people who are successful here are typically ones who like that and want to take on the challenge of being part of that transformation.
+People who are successful in this phase are typically ones who enjoy and want to take on the challenge of being part of that transformation.

 What excites you the most about your future at Dropbox?